 Every Parent wishes that they could shelter their child from traumatic events.
 However, this is not always possible or indeed desirable.
 Petrea King examines the ways in which we can raise our children to ensure that they can deal with whatever life throws at them.

 It is increasingly recognised that the first three years of a child’s life are paramount in building resilience and our social and learning capabilities.
-Babies and young children are acutely aware of the atmosphere around them and are constantly seeking affirmation of their relationship to the larger world.
-This of course, begins principally with the parents.
+Babies and young children are acutely aware of the atmosphere around them and are constantly seeking affirmation of their relationship with the larger world.
+This, of course, begins principally with the parents.

 Resilience begins in its very rudimentary form through developing a loving network that begins with the parents and gradually extends out to a wider circle of people who love her.

 When she has needs, they are met.
 If she is hungry, thirsty, hot, cold, tired or soiled, she is cared for, and her needs are met.
 This gradually builds a reassurance in her that even though, up until now, she’s relied on ‘womb service’, now that she is on the outside of her mother’s body, everything is alright and that she is loved and cared for.
 In the first few weeks of life, a baby often prefers to be firmly wrapped up as this mimics her experience in utero, especially towards the end when space is at a premium!
 If you leave her arms and legs to jerk about, she doesn’t yet understand what is happening as the neural networks haven’t yet been laid down or strengthened.